SMART Intersection

 Transit and Emergency Vehicle Priority

-Equipped with special On-Board Units, public transit vehicles can request priority at traffic signals, improving schedule reliability.
+Tests are currently underway for vehicle priority systems.
+When equipped with OBUs, public transit vehicles can request priority at traffic signals, improving schedule reliability.
 This same technology grants immediate priority to emergency vehicles, helping first responders reach their destinations more quickly.

 Data-Driven Infrastructure Improvements